-A Korab Assistant Director of Operations
+A Korab Assistant Principal

 The National Curriculum and GCSE

 The National Curriculum sets out areas of study to be taught in each subject and identifies which subjects are compulsory.

 Each subject leader has chosen the most appropriate syllabus for our pupils and details of these can be found on the last page of this booklet.